-Table 3-1 Host Facility Entrance Rules during Routesetting Period b) In cases where potential competitors may view the routes/boulders:
+Table 3-1 Host Facility Entrance Rules during Routesetting Period

-- Setting and forerunning should be performed at times when potential competitors are not present or cannot view the routes/boulders; and - ii) the climbing surface and holds to be used in the competition must be visibly designated as for use in the competition; and - iii) route/boulder identification (e.g., wall placards) must not be visible until the allowed entry of the competitors. - c) Failure to comply with these rules may result in competitor and/or coach disqualification from the competition, disciplinary action including revocation of membership for individuals involved, and/or the loss of USA Climbing Sanctioning for the event. - d) Exceptions may be granted by USA Climbing in response to a written proposal by the host facility that should be submitted at least thirty (30) days prior to the event, detailing the nature, extent, and justification for relevant alternative Rule 3.13.2 entrance policies and procedure. - e) The Jury President has the discretion to grant an entrance waiver for any USAC Judge or Regional/Divisional Coordinator who is a member of the competition organizing team; the Jury President must inform USA Climbing of all such granted waivers.
+- b) In cases where potential competitors may view the routes/boulders: - Setting and forerunning should be performed at times when potential competitors are not present or cannot view the routes/boulders; and - ii) the climbing surface and holds to be used in the competition must be visibly designated as for use in the competition; and - iii) route/boulder identification (e.g., wall placards) must not be visible until the allowed entry of the competitors. - c) Failure to comply with these rules may result in competitor and/or coach disqualification from the competition, disciplinary action including revocation of membership for individuals involved, and/or the loss of USA Climbing Sanctioning for the event. - d) Exceptions may be granted by USA Climbing in response to a written proposal by the host facility that should be submitted at least thirty (30) days prior to the event, detailing the nature, extent, and justification for relevant alternative Rule 3.13.2 entrance policies and procedure. - e) The Jury President has the discretion to grant an entrance waiver for any USAC Judge or Regional/Divisional Coordinator who is a member of the competition organizing team; the Jury President must inform USA Climbing of all such granted waivers.
 The waiver may be limited by time and location. - f) A "representative" of a potential competitor includes: coach, parent, sibling, teammate, etc.

-- 3.13.5 At all levels of competitions, a Routesetter or forerunner: - a) must have an active USA Climbing Routesetter Membership; and - b) prior to the competition start, must not discuss any aspect of the routes/boulders or the routesetting process with anyone other than the routesetting team or the Head Judging Officials (e.g., with coaches, competitors, or others), so as not to provide an advantage to a competitor or create an objective appearance of impropriety; and - c) at the competition, may discuss details of a route/boulder with, as relevant, belayers and Climbing Judges assigned to that route/boulder; and - d) must not compete in the competitions for which they are working as a Routesetter or forerunner. - 3.13.6 A Coach working as a Routesetter or forerunner shall be subject to the following:
+- a) must have an active USA Climbing Routesetter Membership; and - b) prior to the competition start, must not discuss any aspect of the routes/boulders or the routesetting process with anyone other than the routesetting team or the Head Judging Officials (e.g., with coaches, competitors, or others), so as not to provide an advantage to a competitor or create an objective appearance of impropriety; and - c) at the competition, may discuss details of a route/boulder with, as relevant, belayers and Climbing Judges assigned to that route/boulder; and - d) must not compete in the competitions for which they are working as a Routesetter or forerunner.

+3.13.53.13.6 subject to the following: